Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The category groups the value by day, and shows the objects as colorized squares like a calendar.
 The calendar view shows data up to one year before the reference date.

+Selection can be done either by clicking on individual day squares or month labels.

 *A typical use case would be visualizing when tasks are completed.*

 ## Circle packing